smewled2012/WeeklyChallenge_7/README.md

 3. Bootstrap and
 4. MySQL Database

-# Demonstartion of the project
+# Demonstration of the project

 Find a heroku link below to demonstrate and see what the application looks like and how it is functioning!